BeChris100/osintgram4j/README.md

 ---

 ## Disclaimer
+Yes, I know that I used ChatGPT, but just bare with the disclaimer.
+It is necessary to follow all laws, Terms of Service and to follow ethical guidelines.

 This software, OSINTgram (OSINT for Instagram), is indented for legitimate and ethical use only.
 Me, [the developer](https://github.com/Datalux) and other contributors of the Osintgram project do not condone or support any form of